RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Animations-Sprites/DrawPlayerAnimation/README.md

 ```

 ## Notes
-Player animations cannot use transparency or scale
+Player animations cannot use transparency or scale.